Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations: results

 Figure~\ref{fig: area_ngal} shows how the SNR of our baseline setup changes with survey area and the unknown galaxy number density.
 We measure the SNR for the cases where the footprint is $0.5$ and $0.25$ of the fiducial LSST$\times$DESI footprint.
 We find that both the diagonal terms of the covariance matrix and the SNR scale well with $\sqrt{A}$, where $A$ is the survey area.
 This is consistent with what we expect from similar studies using spectroscopic galaxies, where the SNR scales as the number of spectroscopic galaxies, $N_{\rm spec}$ \citep[e.g.,][]{2013MNRAS.433.2857M, 2025A&A...702A.155D}.
 With $0.25$ of the fiducial area, corresponding to $\sim 1800 \,{\rm deg}^2$, the baseline setup gives a $10\sigma$ detection.
 Extrapolating this relation gives a $37\sigma$ detection over the full DESI footprint in the baseline setup.

 We also subsample the unknown galaxy to $0.5$, $0.3$ and $0.1$ times the fiducial number density and measure the detection significance.
 We find that taking half or one-third of the number density does not significantly reduce the SNR of the measurement, meaning that the uncertainty is dominated by the \lyaf noise, rather than galaxy shot noise.
 In this regime, the SNR is related to $n_g$ via a linear relation $\sigma = s( n_g / n_{\rm gal}^{\rm Y10})+\sigma_0$, where the slopes and the constants for $A/A^{\rm baseline}=0.25, 0.5, 1$ are measured to be $(s, \sigma_0) = (0.6, 10), (1.6, 15), (1.6, 22)$, respectively.
 Reducing the number density to $0.1$ times the fiducial, i.e. $n_{\rm gal}=0.54 \, {\rm arcmin}^{-2}$, results in a sharp drop in detection significance (e.g. $17.5\sigma$ over the full footprint).
 Notice that this is comparable to the number density of Lyman-break Galaxies (LBG) through $u$-band dropout.
 For LSST Y10, the expected number density is $n_{\rm gal}=0.89 \, {\rm arcmin}^{-2}$ \citep{2025arXiv250306016C}.
 However, notice that LBGs have a very different $n_{\rm gal}(z)$, which consists of a small population at very low redshift, and the main population peaking at $z=3$ with a width of $\Delta z\sim0.3$, and the galaxy bias is expected to be higher than magnitude limited samples \citep{2019JCAP...10..015W, 2024JCAP...08..059R, 2025JCAP...05..031P}.
 Hence, the SNR for the actual application to LBGs may differ from the results here.
-We leave detailed investigation of this for future work.
+We leave detailed investigation of this for future work. {In Fig.~\ref{fig: snr_dz_relation}, we relate the SNR of the above measurements to the uncertainty on the mean redshift, $\sigma_z$.
+Given that the uncertainty of the mean redshift is asymmetric and defined as the 16\% and 84\% percentile of the $\delta z$ posterior, we set $\sigma_z$ as the average of these values.
+We see that the uncertainty scales well with the noise-to-signal ratio, $1/{\rm SNR}$.}